oznu/docker-dns-ad-blocker/README.md

   -v </path/to/config>:/etc/dnsmasq.d/
   oznu/dns-ad-blocker
 ```

+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.

 * ```--restart=always``` - ensure the container restarts automatically after an update, **required**.
 * ```-p 53:53/tcp -p 53:53/udp``` - expose port 53 on TCP and UDP to the host, **required**.